liveahero-wiki/liveahero-wiki.github.io/_events/22092ndAnniverssary.md

 Each first clear will grant 1 {% include item-icon.html id= 2%} Ether Stone.

-Also, there will be daily missions and limited time missions for character training campaign, rewarding {% include item.html id= 10%} and {% include item.html id= 29%}.
+Also, there will be daily missions and limited time missions for character training campaign.

 #### Daily Missions: